Time to Visit: April

 A 50 minutes flight will take you from the International airports of Athens and Thessaloniki to Corfu.
 Most international flights to Corfu first land in Athens and then fly to Corfu from there.
-However, there a number of chartered flights that connects Corfu to other major European destinations.
-If you are not carrying much luggage, you can also avail the option of flying to Corfu in a Hydroplane from the Ioannina town of Epirus.
+However, there a number of charter flights that connect Corfu to other major European destinations.
+If you are not carrying much luggage, you can also avail of the option of flying to Corfu in a Hydroplane from the Ioannina town of Epirus.
 It takes about thirty minutes.

 Nearest International Airport: Athens International Airport

 With profuse libations of choicest wines, sacrificial heifers and music on the Aeolian harps, the ancient Greeks knew how to balance their sophisticated philosophizing with hard partying.
 The Greek Island of Corfu dutifully upholds that tradition of ‘good life’ – in the true Greek way.
 The second biggest Ionian Island is a unique destination where history, natural beauty and great nightlife dovetail with effortless ease.
 The Venetian style Old City share space with swanky restaurants and bistros around the Esplanade.
 The beaches are wonderful and the social life is breathtaking.
 The spectacular Corfu beaches are popular among celebrities as well as general tourists.
 Corfu features high among all must see lists and attracts millions of tourists every year.

 In Greece, you can never be far from history and myths.
 Corfu is no exception.
 According to the Greek myths, Poseidon offered this island as a marriage gift to Korkyra, his mortal consort, and their child Phaiax grew up here.
 For most parts of its history, Corfu remained a veritable battleground, till its unification with Greece in 1864.